clickclack777/Chord-Flow/README.md

 Chord Flow is a chainable MIDI FX module for Schwung that lets you play and combine chords for better chord progressions.
 Browse banks of chord presets, play pads to trigger chords, and edit/save full pad sets.

+!
 This module is used with an empty Drum kit template on Ableton Move.
+Otherwise the chords won't trigger.

 ## New features
 - Add custom preset chords to midi/ folder by uploading a midi file with a chord which will appear at the end of the listed chord types as C01, C02, etc.